 product design

 Candid has B2B, B2C and enterprise software serving the nonprofit and funder space.
-It is the industry-leader in social sector data, and the tools help millions to get the information they need to do good.
+With 210K users daily, it is the industry-leader in social sector data, and the tools help millions to get the information they need to do good.
 The data-rich platform features my work for data visualizationfederal and state compliance displays, detailed grant information, AI tools and more.

 Challenge